• Skip to primary navigation

 Top Tip

 During my first batch attempt, I rolled the dough very thin, so thin the dough was almost translucent.
 That method worked because the eggs caused the dough to puff up a bit when boiled, however, Lydia told me although my approach was "not incorrect" she usually rolls hers a little thicker.
-The next time did it her way, and the Pierogi were delicious.
+The next time did it her way, and the Pierogi was delicious.
 This is a forgiving recipe but roll the dough a bit thicker!

 Different Spellings?
 Ukrainian or Russian?